getfem/getfem/doc/sphinx/source/userdoc/model_contact_friction_large_sliding.rst

   - **Criterion 2: the contact pair is eliminated when the search of the projection point do not converge.**
-    When the BFGS algorithm used to compute the projection of the slave point on the master element surface fails to converge, the pair is not considered.
+    When Newton's and BFGS algorithms used to compute the projection of the slave point on the master element surface both fail to converge, the pair is not considered.
 A warning is generated.

   - **Criterion 3 : the projected point should be inside the element.**
-    The slave point is projected on the surface of the master element by a BFGS algorithm without the constraint to remain inside the face (which means that the face is prolongated).
+    The slave point is projected on the surface of the master element without the constraint to remain inside the face (which means that the face is prolongated).
 If the orthogonal projection is outside the face, the pair is not considered.
 This is the present state, however, to treat case (J3) an aditional